lauragift21/giftegwuenu.dev/content/posts/how-to-change-an-svg-logo-in-dark-mode.md

 description: I share how I was able to switch the color of my logo in dark mode using CSS custom properties
 ---
-In this article, I share how I switched the color of logo in light/dark mode.

-I designed my website with two version of the logo - one for light mode and another for dark mode.
+I designed my website with two versions of the logo - one for light mode and another for dark mode.
+In this article, I'll share how I switched the color of the logo in light/dark mode.

-When it came to implementing this design I was a bit comfuse on how I will switch between these two versions when either dark/light mode is selected.
+When it came to implementing this design I was a bit confused about how I will switch between these two versions when either dark/light mode is selected.

 I found a way to do this and I'll be sharing how I was able to achieve it.
-Btw I'm open to hearing how you'll typically implement this on your own.
+Btw I'm open to hearing how you'll typically implement this if you were trying to implement it on your own website.

-Let's dive into it.
+Let's dive in!!

-So I've got my image tag with the light colored logo.
+So I've got an image tag with the light-colored logo.

 ```html
 <img class="logo" src="../assets/img/logo.png" alt="logo" />